Autism in Jaws

 Fear due to circumstances

 Roy Scheider was the third actor cast as police chief Martin Brody in Jaws.
 Spielberg met him at a Christmas party two years after The French Connection, where Scheider starred.
-Initially hesitant to hire Scheider thinking he would play a similar character, Spielberg proven wrong.
-After seeing Richard Dreyfuss in American Graffiti (which Lucas directed), Spielberg approached him to play Hooper but Dreyfuss turned down the role thinking he would rather watch the movie than shoot it.
+Initially hesitant to hire Scheider thinking he would play a similar character, Spielberg was proven wrong.
+After seeing Richard Dreyfuss in American Graffiti which was direted by Spielberg’s close friend George Lucas, Spielberg approached him to play Hooper but Dreyfuss turned down the role thinking he would rather watch the movie than shoot it.
 However, Dreyfuss regretted his decision after The Apprenticeship of Duddy Kravitz (which he starred in) premiered, thinking his career was over.
 He contacted Spielberg again, offering to take the role if it was still available.
 Luckily, Dreyfuss became the seventh actor cast.

 How it reminds me of me